tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_parameters.md

 /service/myresource/user/<span class="orange">{user}</span>/bicycles/<span class="orange">{bicycleId}</span>
 </pre>

-Optionally, you could also use the same color for the parameters in your documentation:
+You could then use the same color for these parameters in later descriptions:

 {% if site.format == "kindle" %}